denisendirangu/bouncegame/README.md

 3. Make your changes and commit them.
 4. Push your changes to your fork.
 5. Submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE), so feel free to use, modify, and distribute the code.

 Have fun bouncing! 🎮